How to make your own training plan

 That’s not to say that you should only do one type of training in each month, but each month can be ‘weighted’ towards a certain skill or type of fitness.
 So one month could be about developing top end power, another could be about developing base fitness, or another could be about recovery and conditioning.

-As you move through the weeks towards your goals, add progression into your training by gradually increasing the duration and the intensity of each session, perhaps every week or two.
+As you move through the weeks towards your goals, add progression into your training by gradually increasing the duration or the intensity of each session, perhaps every week or two.

 There are plenty of gadgets out there that make recording your progress easy